zalando/zalenium/docs/usage_examples.md

 ### Displaying the live preview
 * Just go to [http://localhost:4444/grid/admin/live](http://localhost:4444/grid/admin/live)
-  * You can also replace `localhost` for the IP/machine name where Zalenium is running.
+  * You can also replace `localhost` for the IP/machine name where Zalenium is running
 * Auto-refresh, add `?refresh=numberOfSeconds` to refresh the view automatically.
 E.g.
 [http://localhost:4444/grid/admin/live?refresh=20](http://localhost:4444/grid/admin/live?refresh=20) will refresh the page every 20 seconds.